Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Kansas City has two wins against the spread, and is 5-2 overall, at home this year.

-- In seven home games this season, Kansas City has hit the over twice.

-- The average point total in Chiefs home games this season is 52.6 points, 4.6 more than this matchup's over/under (48).

-- Las Vegas is 4-2 against the spread, and 4-2 overall, away from home.
+- Las Vegas is 3-2 against the spread, and 3-2 overall, in away games.

-- This year, in six away games, Las Vegas has gone over the total twice.
+- This season, in five road games, Las Vegas has gone over the total twice.

 Powered by Data Skrive.